Michigan–Penn State football rivalry: Early history and Lloyd Carr era

 After a two season hiatus in the series, the programs faced each other on October 15, 2005.
 Penn State came into the game undefeated with a 6–0 season record and were ranked at number eight in the AP poll.
-For the first time in the series history, Michigan headed into the game unranked after accumulating a 3–3 season record.
-Although Penn State entered the game as favourites, Michigan quarterback Chad Henne threw a touchdown pass to wide receiver Mario Manningham in the final moments of the game to claim a 27–25 win for the Wolverines.
+Michigan headed into the game unranked after accumulating a 3–3 season record.
+Although Penn State entered the game as favorites, Michigan quarterback Chad Henne threw a touchdown pass to wide receiver Mario Manningham in the final moments of the game to claim a 27–25 win for the Wolverines.
 Despite the loss to Michigan, Penn State finished the season with an 11–1 season record whilst also winning a share of The Big Conference and claimed a win at the 2006 Orange Bowl.
-The two sides met each other on October 14, 2006.
-After starting the season 6–0, Michigan entered the game ranked at number four in the AP poll.
-Penn State entered the game unranked after compiling a 4–2 record to start the season.
+The two sides next met in 2006, this time with the Wolverines entering at 6–0. and ranked fourth in the AP poll.
+Penn State entered the game unranked after starting the season 4–2.
 Michigan secured a 17–10 win after a strong defensive performance in which they recorded seven sacks.
-Michigan remained undefeated until a week eleven 42–39 loss to a number one ranked Ohio State.
-Michigan finished the season with an 11–2 record after suffering a 32–18 loss to USC in the 2007 Rose Bowl.
-Penn State ended the season with a 9–4 record which included a 20–10 win against number seventeen Tennessee at the 2007 Outback Bowl.
-Penn State entered the 2007 edition of the game ranked at number ten in the AP poll after starting the season with a 3–0 record.
-Michigan came into the game unranked after a 1–2 start to the season, which included a 34–32 loss to FCS school Appalachian State.
-The two sides faced each other on September 22, 2007.
-After a close opening three quarters, Michigan running back Mike Hart scored a one yard rushing touchdown to seal a 14–9 win for Michigan.
-This was Michigan’s ninth consecutive win in the series.
+Michigan remained undefeated until a week eleven 42–39 loss to a top-ranked Ohio State, ultimately finishing 11–2 after a loss in the 2007 Rose Bowl.
+Michigan won its ninth straight meeting in 2007; after a close opening three quarters, Michigan running back Mike Hart scored a one yard rushing touchdown to seal a 14–9 win.